// WITH WRITTEN PERMISSION OF INSTRUCTOR ONLY.

 Notes to Day Schedule:

-(N.6) Students registering for this course will attend the WIPO-CPIP Summer School on Intellectual Property to be held at Scalia Law from June 3 through 14, Monday through Friday, with hours that vary slightly by day.
+(N.10) Students registering for this course will attend the WIPO-CPIP Summer School on Intellectual Property to be held from June 8 through 19, 2020, Monday through Friday, with hours that vary slightly by day.
 Students registering for this course must also register through WIPO’s website: https://cpip.gmu.edu/wipo/.
 Students taking this course for academic credit will pay tuition to Scalia Law in lieu of the registration fee.
 The course will consist of lectures, case studies, simulation exercises, and group discussions on selected intellectual property topics, with an orientation towards the interface between intellectual property and other disciplines.
 Additional details are on the WIPO website.

-(N.8) This is a non-credit certificate program being offered to students free of charge.
-The program meets for seven Monday sessions, 6:00-7:50P, beginning May 20, 2019.
-Applications are being accepted via Symplicity (Job ID# 30544) with a resume and statement of interest.
+(N.11) This is a non-credit certificate program being offered to students free of charge.
+The program meets for seven Monday sessions, 6:00-7:50P, beginning May 18, 2020.
+Applications are being accepted via Symplicity (Job ID # 33451) and require a resume and statement of interest.
 Space is limited.